ReachFive/identity-android-sdk/README.md

 }
 ```

-You need to add this activity into `AndroidManifest.xml`
+You need to add this activity into `AndroidManifest.xml`.

 ```xml
 <activity